Skip to Main Content

 Five Scenarios Where a Peruvian Fixer Is Essential

-Here is the breakdown.
 Peru is not a country where you can wing it.
-The combination of permit complexity, geographic extremes, altitude risks, and cultural sensitivity means that the vast majority of global shoots need local expertise.
-Here are the specific scenarios where engaging a fixer moves from advisable to key.
+Permit complexity, geographic extremes, altitude risks, and cultural sensitivity mean that most global shoots need local expertise.
+A few scenarios make a fixer move from advisable to essential.

 • The production involves filming at or near any archaeological site — Ministry of Culture permits are required and non-negotiable